MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 When the request includes both items for purchasing and items on hand, a hybrid approach is required.

 It's best to view the request as *Requires purchasing?
 Yes* with individual items being assigned as *existing assets*.
-The process resumes from step 5 in the *Use Hardware Management app for a request that doesn't require a purchase*.
+The process resumes from step five in the *Use Hardware Management app for a request that doesn't require a purchase*.
 Take these steps to approve in the Hardware Management app:

-1. Add an approval comment to indicate to Purchaser which items will be assigned from existing asset inventory (for example, *USB-C Charger should not be purchased; assign from inventory*)
+1. Add an approval comment to indicate to Purchaser which items will be assigned from existing asset inventory (for example, *USB-C Charger should not be purchased; assign from inventory*).
-1. Assuming there is availability, go to the *Assets* block, select the **ellipsis (…)** and then select **Add Existing Asset**
+1. Assuming there is availability, go to the *Assets* block, select the **ellipsis (…)**, and then select **Add Existing Asset**.
 1. Input the name of the asset in *Look for records* and search.
 1. Select the asset and then select the **Add** button.
 This  assigns the asset to the request.

 ### Reject a request

 After review, the decision may be made that a request should not be continued.
-The request may be a duplicate, entered by mistake, or exceed budget.
+The request may be a duplicate, be a mistake, or exceed budget.
 In this case, the hardware manager must reject the request.
-This will ensure that no purchasing or further action is taken.
-The rejection can be done in Teams, Outlook, or the Hardware Management app directly.
+This ensures that no purchasing or further action is taken.
+The rejection is done in Teams, Outlook, or the Hardware Management app directly.

 #### Use the Hardware Management app to reject a request